derekahn/backend-javascript-challenge/README.md

 # Specify a PORT?
 Else defaults to 3000
 $ export PORT=5050

+# Specify a LIMIT for titles?
+Else defaults to 10
+$ export LIMIT=2

 # Use your own flickr 🔑?
 Defaults to'80aafb8d5879b4ab3d58a6543021cd59'
 $ export API_KEY='your_flickr_api_key'
 ```